Inheriting a house with siblings and how to sell it

 We are a cash buyer of houses who buy any house, in any location in a time scale that suits you!
 Plus, we cover all fees for you – even the legal ones!

-We only require one quick viewing in order to make sure that our valuation is correct and as we are a genuine cash buyer, once you have accepted our offer, that is the amount you will get in FULL in your bank.
+We only require one quick viewing in order to make sure that our valuation is correct and as we are a genuine cash buyer, once you have accepted our offer, that is the amount you will get in full in your bank.

-Additionally, our fantastic customer service team are experts at handling the tricky world of inheritance and probate, we can act as a go between for all siblings & hold your hand through the whole sale process.
+Additionally, our fantastic customer service team are experts at handling the tricky world of inheritance and probate, we can act as a go between for all siblings & hold your hand through the entire sale process.

 We are also a member of the National Association of Property Buyers and The Property Ombudsman, as well as being rated as excellent on TrustPilot.

-So, if you are ready to leave the stress of selling an inherited property behind you, give us a call or fill in one of our online forms for a free, no-obligation CASH offer which we could have in your bank as soon as you choose…
+So, if you are ready to leave the stress of selling an inherited property behind you, give us a call or fill in one of our online forms for a free, no-obligation cash offer which we could have in your bank as soon as you choose…